 I expect 25-30 weddings on my books for the summer, but the majority only want one photographer.
 You might see 8 to 10 gigs all summer long, which is good because then it won't totally destroy your summer weekend social life like it does mine.

 Trustworthy/Reliable/Dependable and with transportation that is the same.
 We don't show up late for wedding gigs.
-If you have trouble hauling ass out of bed on a Saturday morning, don't waste my time by inquiring.
+If you have trouble getting out of bed without a hangover on a Saturday morning, don't waste my time by inquiring.

-Helpful/Friendly/Courteous with the clients - they've been planning for the whole preceding year for this one picture-perfect day.
+Personable/Helpful/Friendly/Courteous with the clients - they've been planning for the whole preceding year for this one picture-perfect day.
 Help me make it happen for them.
 I win awards from bridal sites every year for my popularity with couples.
+Though some of these are country club affairs, you do not have to be squeaky clean - REASONABLE levels of hair, tattoos, piercings, etc. are fine with me and my clientele.

-Easygoing and fun to work with when at a shoot.
-But I'm a hard-ass about all the "you are" stuff above.
-The quality of your photography isn't nearly as important as your attitude and those other traits above, which are non-negotiable.
+I am easygoing and fun to work with when at a shoot.
+But I'm a stickler about all the "you are" stuff above.
+The quality of your photography isn't nearly as important as your attitude and those other traits above.

 If you have an online portfolio, point me to it.

 Secret to a successful interview with me: Wear a clean shirt and try to act halfway interested.
-The fastest way to lose the gig is to pick up your smart phone in the middle of a conversation with me.
-If you have a print portfolio, bring it.
+The fastest way to lose the gig is to be looking at your smart phone in the middle of a conversation with me.
+If you have a print portfolio, or an ipad or laptop full of your work, bring it.

 email me at email@example.com if interested in discussing this opportunity.